blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Islamic Rules on War.md

 	- http://sunnah.com/bukhari/59/120
 	- Mohammed killed dogs etc:
 		- "A'isha (Allah be pleased with her) reported Allah's Messenger (may peace be upon him) as saying: Five are the vicious beasts which should be killed even in the state of Ihram: scorpion, rat, kite, crow and voracious dog."
 [Sahih Muslim 7:2719](http://www.usc.edu/org/cmje/religious-texts/hadith/muslim/007-smt.php#007.2719)
+	- Then on that very morning he commanded the killing of the dogs until he announced that the dog kept for the orchards should also be killed, but he spared the dog meant for the protection of extensive fields (or big gardens). **Sahih Muslim 24:5248**
 - 11. Treat Prisoners Well
 	- Generic
 		- As already stated Muhammad permitted the mass execution of the adult men of the surrendered Banu Qurayza.
 Prisoners by the way can be ransomed and enslaved (as occurred to the women and children of the Banu Qurayza), neither which Muhammad prohibited and are illegal under the Geneva conventions and international law.